greg-randall/memento-mori/README.md

 - **Familiar Interface**: Grid layout with post details and carousel for multiple images
 - **Media Optimization**: Converts images to WebP, generates thumbnails, and supports video playback
 - **Organization**: Sorts posts by various criteria with shareable links to specific content
+- **Profile Information**: Displays bio, website, and follower count from your Instagram profile
 - **Technical Improvements**:
   - Fixes encoding issues and mislabeled file formats
   - Shortens filenames for smaller HTML size
   - Processes files in parallel with a responsive design that works on all devices
+  - Robust error handling with verbose debugging option

 ## How to Use Memento Mori